Our 8 part guide on all aspects of SEO, from how search engines work to the effects of UI and UX.

 Search Engine Optimisation (SEO) is a commonly used practise which involves optimising a website or webpage to drive more quality traffic to a website via search engines, such as Google’s organic results.
 A website which has been correctly optimised and ranks highly in search engines will see more search traffic each month and hopefully in turn increase the number of enquiries generated through the website.
-For you to fully understand how SEO works, you must first appreciate how the search engines work.

 How do search engines generate results?